The Bankrate promise

 Finally, it’s important to note that the Chase Sapphire Reserve comes with more travel insurance benefits than any other travel credit card.
 Perks include primary auto rental coverage, trip cancellation and interruption insurance, lost luggage reimbursement, trip delay reimbursement, emergency evacuation and transportation coverage and so much more.

 These benefits are the main reason I charge all our paid travel expenses to this card.
-Just the trip cancellation and interruption insurance are worth up to $10,000 per person and $20,000 per trip, and it’s free when you use the card to pay for travel.
+Just the trip cancellation and interruption insurance alone are worth up to $10,000 per person and $20,000 per trip, and it’s free when you use the card to pay for travel.

 This is yet another way the Chase Sapphire Reserve actually saves me money.
 Each time I use the travel insurance instead of buying a separate travel insurance plan, that’s money I don’t have to spend.